rOY369/Docs/work/IoT/database_reconnect_feature.md

 ```

 - Different queries like -
-	- inserting devices date in the `logdata` table
+	- inserting devices data in the `logdata` table
 	- Running qos queries like `get_unuploaded_data_from_database`
 - Suppose the local db crashes
 	- In cases where same object is used in both threads, reconnect could take place through the same object from 2 different occurrences at the same time.